makrai/notes/pustejovsky91-synt-event-struct.md

 * arg struct
   * conventional: set of arguments and diacritics indicating how they are realiz
   * Some authors: a structured representation with prominence relations
-* events (e.g., whether a sentence denotes an activity, a state, etc.)
+* events (eg whether a sentence denotes an activity, a state, etc)
   * conventional: a single, existentially quantified event variable for sentencs (Higginbotham, 1985; Parsons, 1985)
   * There are many who still argue that events are not a necessary type (Cresswell, 1985)
-  * we will argue that grammatical phenomena make reference to the internal structure of events
+  * we: grammatical phenomena make reference to the internal structure of events
     * subeventual analysis for predicates is able to systematically capture these effects
 * basic assumptions of the theory